-- II.C.
+Not including the program director, programs with up to eight residents must have a minimum of two core faculty members, and programs with more than eight residents must have a core faculty member-to-resident ratio of at least one-to-four.
+(Core) - II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) The program coordinator(s) must be provided with support equal to a dedicated minimum of 30 percent time for administration of the program.
-Programs with seven or more approved resident positions must be provided with an additional two percent time for each approved position.
+(Core) - II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 50 percent time for administration of the program.
 (Core)